Fohdeesha/lab-docu/docs/perc.md

 If it displays an **H810 Adapter B0** proceed to the [H810 Full Size (B0) Guide](H810-B0-full.md)
 If it displays an **H810 Adapter D1** proceed to the [H810 Full Size (D1) Guide](H810-D1-full.md)

-If it displays anything that doesn't exactly match the above choices, [contact me](mailto:jon@fohdeesha.com?subject=PERC-Unknown) with a screenshot.
+On your screen, the output will probably have **Perc** before the names listed above - that's normal.
+After **Perc**, if it displays anything that doesn't exactly match the above choices, [contact me](mailto:jon@fohdeesha.com?subject=PERC-Unknown) with a screenshot.
 If you're impatient and pick the "closest one" instead, you'll brick your card.

 ## Extra: Disable ThirdPartyPCIFanResponse